MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-sa-get-started.md

 ---
-title: Get started with Electronic invoicing for Saudi Arabia
+title: Get started with Electronic invoicing for Saudi Arabia - Phase two
 description: This article provides information that will help you get started with Electronic invoicing for Saudi Arabia.
 author: mrolecki
-ms.date: 06/30/2022
+ms.date: 11/22/2022
 ms.topic: article
 ms.prod:
 ms.technology: